a-ddollar-cs/Portfolio/C++/README.md

 Library Project - An object-oriented analysis, design, and implementation of "The Gavelton Library"

 Stamping Press - A mock "stamping press" machine on the command line

+String Substitution - A string substitution using little to no heap space